Privacy Statement For getpregnant.co.za

 In response to a systems compromise, the PCI Response Team and designees will:

-- Conduct appropriate forensic analysis of compromised system.
+Conduct appropriate forensic analysis of a compromised system.

 The credit card companies have individually specific requirements that the Response Team must address in reporting suspected or confirmed breaches of cardholder data.
 See below for these requirements.